g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

   Parameters:
    - **parent**: the parent widget that will own the shortcut
    - **keySequence** the keyboard combination that triggers the screenshot;
    if empty the default value "Ctrl+Shift+S" will be used.
+This is translated as "Cmd+Shift+S" on macOs.
-   - **destinationPath**: file path where the screenshot will be saved.
-If empty it will be in the application execution folder.
-The File Name will be the application window title followed by -windows or by -macOs depending on the operating system.
+   - **destinationFileOrPath**: it could be a file path for the resulting screenshot or a folder where the screenshot will be saved.
+If empty the screenshot will be saved in the application execution folder.
+If it doesn't contains a FileName, the image file name will be the application window title followed by -windows or by -macOs depending on the operating system.
-   - **saveToClipboard** - If true, copies the captured image to clipboard in addition to saving to file.
+   - **saveToClipboard** - If true, copies the captured image to clipboard, as an image, in addition to saving to the file.

   Returns: A pointer to the configured QShortcut object that handles the screenshot functionality.